 Henry Louis Gates Jr., educator, writer, editor, and television producer, is the Alphonse Fletcher University Professor at Harvard University, as well as director of the W.E.B.
 Du Bois Research Institute for African and African American research.
 He is the author most recently of Life Upon These Shores: Looking at African American History, 1513-2008 (2013) and Black in Latin America (2011).
 His 10-part documentary series, Finding Your Roots, aired on the Public Broadcasting Service in 2012.
 Gates is editor-in-chief of The Root, a daily online magazine focused on the African American community.
 In 1997 he was named one of Time’s “25 Most Influential Americans,” and in 2005 one of Ebony’s “100 Most Influential Black Americans.”
 He is co-editor of Africana: The Encyclopedia of the African and African American Experience and the encyclopedia African American National Biography, among other large works.
 Currently he is co-editing Dictionary of Caribbean and Afro-Latin Biography, to be published by Oxford University Press in 2014.
 Gates has written numerous books and articles and has produced several television shows for PBS.
 He has received 51 honorary degrees, a 1981 MacArthur Foundation “genius award,” the 1993 George Polk Award for Social Commentary, and a National Humanities Medal in 1998, among many other honors.
 The lecture is sponsored by the Susan Resneck Pierce Lectures in Public Affairs and the Arts.

 Angela Davis, professor and social justice activist, is the author of nine books and has lectured in the United States, Europe, Africa, Asia, Australia, and South America.
 In recent years her work has addressed the social problems associated with incarceration and the generalized criminalization of the communities most affected by poverty and racial discrimination.
 She draws upon her own experiences in the early ’70s as a person who spent 18 months in jail and on trial, after being placed on the FBI’s “Ten Most Wanted List.”
 Davis has taught at numerous universities including San Francisco State University; University of California, Berkeley; UCLA; Vassar College; and Stanford University.
-She is now at University of California, Santa Cruz where she is distinguished professor emerita of history of consciousness and of feminist studies.
+She was most recently at University of California, Santa Cruz where she is professor emerita of history of consciousness and of feminist studies.
 Davis is a founding member of Critical Resistance, a national organization dedicated to the dismantling of the “prison-industrial complex.”
 Her most recent book is The Meaning of Freedom and Other Difficult Dialogues.

 Winona LaDuke is an internationally acclaimed author, orator, and activist.
 A graduate of Harvard and Antioch universities, she has devoted her life to protecting the lands and culture of native communities.
 LaDuke is the founder of Honor the Earth, a national advocacy group encouraging public support and funding for native environmental groups.
 LaDuke served as Ralph Nader’s vice-presidential running mate on the Green Party ticket in the 1996 and 2000 presidential elections.
 In 1994 Time named her one of America’s 50 most promising leaders under 40 years of age, and in 1997 she was named Ms. magazine’s Woman of the Year.
 Amongst numerous other honors, she was inducted into the National Women’s Hall of Fame in 2007.
 LaDuke is the author of nonfiction titles including All Our Relations, The Winona LaDuke Reader, Recovering the Sacred: the Power of Naming and Claiming, Food is Medicine: Recovering Traditional Foods to Heal the People, and her latest, The Militarization of Indian Country(2013).
 This lecture is sponsored by the Swope Endowed Lectureship on Ethics, Religion, Faith, and Values.